LeporidaeLepus/leetcode-record/data-structure.md

 **Usage:** To quickly determine whether an element appears in the collection;

+- Hash table uses more space.
-- When it's about String or character, we can use an array whose `length=26` as the hash table.
+- When it's about String or character (especially only contains lowercase / uppercase ), we can use an array whose `length=26` as the hash table.

 >[202.
 Happy Number](https://leetcode.com/problems/happy-number/)
 >One way to  get each digit of a number `n`: